Brian-Lorn/workshop/project1.md

 Some challenges I had with producing this plot.
 Some findings I made.

-## Population of Cambodia's Counties
+## Population of Cambodia's Provinces

 ## Population of Cambodia's